 Indulge with delicious, locally sourced classic pub dishes at the Avon Causeway restaurant, just a stone’s throw away from the New Forest National Park and Bournemouth International Airport.
 Peckish for a light bite before exploring the Dorset countryside?
-Stop in to sample moreish pub snacks and nibbles, including pigs in blankets and Westcombe Cheddar and Butcombe ale rarebit.
+Stop in to sample moreish pub snacks and nibbles.
 In the mood for a classic roast dinner before you jet-set from Bournemouth Airport?
 Start your holiday right with a Great British Sunday roast, with all the trimmings, and delicious vegan options for plant-based diets.

 The Bear Inn in Cirencester

 Right on the edge of the Cotswolds Area of Outstanding Natural Beauty, you’ll find The Bear Inn.
 Enjoy modern twists on pub classics in a historic pub with traditional features, rustic furnishings, a pleasant beer garden and a roaring open fire.
-Locals’ favourites on the restaurant menu include Baked Camembert, Butcombe Original beer-battered fish and chips, and, of course, Cirencester’s finest Sunday roast.
+Locals’ favourites on the restaurant menu include Cirencester’s finest Sunday roast.
 Perfect for birthdays, events, meetings, or other occasions with a private dining room.

 The Beckford Inn in Tewkesbury

-If you’re a fan of beer-battered fish and chips, love a classic Sunday roast (with all the trimmings, of course), or you consider yourself a beer connoisseur, stop by The Beckford Inn for a delicious meal at the on-site restaurant and a friendly atmosphere.
+If you love a classic Sunday roast (with all the trimmings, of course), or you consider yourself a beer connoisseur, stop by The Beckford Inn for a delicious meal at the on-site restaurant and a friendly atmosphere.
 Ideal for a break between trekking across the Cotswold Hills, exploring the Gloucestershire countryside, or after a spot of shopping in Cheltenham – go on, you deserve it!

 The Beehive in Carterton

 Cosy booths, a friendly atmosphere, delicious food, and award-winning beers await you at The Beehive pub and restaurant in Carterton, close to the beautiful city of Oxford, and the spectacular Cotswolds Area of Outstanding Natural Beauty.
-Stop by for your favourite classic pub meal, whether you’re a fan of fish and chips, peckish for a light bite, or in the mood for a proper British roast dinner, and indulge with a perfectly-paired pint of Butcombe beer.
+Stop by for your favourite classic pub meal, whether you’re peckish for a light bite, or in the mood for a proper British roast dinner, and indulge with a perfectly-paired pint of Butcombe beer.

 Bird in Hand in Reading

-There’s not many people who can resist the famous 28-day dry-aged steaks, cooked to perfection in a Josper charcoal oven, served at the Bird in Hand restaurant in Reading.
-If you’re not in the mood for steak, enjoy a menu full of pub favourites, including fish and chips, the Bird in Hand burger, and decadent vegan and vegetarian options, to suit all diets.
+There’s not many people who can resist the vegan options served at the Bird in Hand restaurant in Reading.
+If you’re in the mood for a decadent vegan and vegetarian meal, to suit all diets.
 Pair your meal with an award-winning Butcombe beer for a truly memorable meal at the Bird in Hand.